Skip to main content

 Laban (لبن)

-Laban is a traditional yogurt drink that's extremely popular in Kuwait and throughout the Middle East.
-Made from fermented milk, it has a tangy, refreshing taste and a smooth, liquid consistency.
-Laban is often consumed with meals or as a cooling refreshment during hot weather.
-It's valued not only for its pleasant taste but also for its probiotic properties and digestive benefits.
-You can find laban in any grocery store, restaurant, or café in Kuwait, and it's often served alongside spicy dishes to balance the heat.
+Laban is a yogurt drink that's a fixture in Kuwait and across the Middle East.
+Made from fermented milk, it's tangy and refreshing with a smooth, pourable texture.
+People drink it with meals or to cool off in hot weather, and it's valued for its probiotics and easy digestion as much as its taste.
+You'll find it in any grocery store, restaurant, or cafe in Kuwait, and it often shows up next to spicy dishes to take the edge off the heat.

 milk